 Skillings completed overlay design for Kresky Avenue for the City of Chehalis.
-Due to limited funds, we developed an innovative approach to complete the design in a short timeframe by utilizing existing lidar and aerial photography to develop a basemap for design.
+Due to limited funds, we developed an innovative approach to complete the design in a short time-frame by utilizing existing lidar and aerial photography to develop a basemap for design.
 While this approach saved time and design budget, it made it difficult to identify all impacted utility lids and stormwater facility components.
 This project was federally funded and required completion of a NEPA Categorical Exclusion (CE) Document for approval by WSDOT Local Programs.
-We prepared preliminary and final plans for review by the City and developed project specifications that gave directions to the Contractor on how to deal with unknown field conditions.
-Construction mobilization occurred just fourmonths after the start of design and the project was successfully constructed.
+We prepared preliminary and final plans for review by the City and developed project

+Roadway Design

-Roadway Design Design and Environmental Support Bids, Ad and Award Support Construction Contract Administration
+Design and Environmental Support

+Bids, Ad and Award Support

+Construction Contract Administration

+Kev Personnel

-Key Personnel Tom Skillings, Patrick Skillings, Ian Lee, Gerry Smith
+Tom Skillings, Patrick Skillings, Ian Lee, Gerry Smith